SITE MENU

 (A Travellers' and Tourists' guide to the West Highland Lines)

 A user-friendly guide to the famously scenic West Highland railway routes: Glasgow to Fort William, Mallaig and Oban.
+Reprinted in 2009.

 Featuring detailed one inch to the mile maps of the route accompanied by an entertaining commentary by Michael Pearson.